john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 imperceivable states in your software, where things suddenly behave differently than what the user is accustomed to.
 Or another task the user must context switch to and address, before returning to their original one.
-Like clicking the X on your "Like Us On Facebook" popup.
+Like clicking the X on your "Like Us On Facebook" interstitial popup.

-The dubious nature of modes is another paper in itself.
+The dubiousness of modes is another article in itself.
 Let's just say, every time you add a mode, you dump work on the user.
 You have failed your user.

-Getting back to hovers and dialogs.
-Both of these require modes, which are bad for the aforementioned reasons.
+Getting back to hovers, menus, and dialogs.
+These require modes, which are bad for the aforementioned reasons.
 On mobile, the story is only worse.

-On **mobile**, hovering means a higher number of clicks or it is outright impossible (i.e. on touch screens).
-So hover-invoked things like tooltips are inaccessible to mobile users, in most hover implementations.
+On **mobile**, hovering means a higher number of clicks to invoke it , or it is outright impossible, i.e. on many touch screen hover implementations.

+On **mobile**, certain devices don't have dedicated hardware for context menus.
+Regardless, however the user invokes context menus, don't expect them to try every time they run into an invisible barrier on your site.

-On **mobile**, dialogs add further to an already strained cognitive load, with the tyranny of single-purpose apps the user must multitask between.
+On **mobile**, dialogs add further to an already strained cognitive load, with the tyranny of single-purpose apps the user must already multitask between.
 A dialog is yet another.
 Also, in many web modal dialog implementations, they resist the user actually zooming, reading, and dismissing them (i.e. the more you zoom in, the more the dialog goes off screen).